Equidistribution of rational points and the geometric sieve for toric varieties: Introduction

-Theorem \ref{thm:ratptsfibration} (2) generalises various results such as \cite[Theorem 1.1]{Loughran-Smeets} and \cite[Theorem 1.3]{BBL}, where the base of the fibration is the toric variety $\BP^n$.
-We refer to \cite[\S1.1]{Loughran}, \cite[p.
-1450--1451]{Loughran-Smeets}, \cite[p.
-5762]{Browning-Loughran} for the definition of the constant $\triangle(f)$ in Theorem \ref{thm:ratptsfibration} (2a).
-In particular, $\triangle(f)>0$ if and only if certain fibre over codimension one points of $X$ is not pseudo-split.\footnote{In general the existence of a non-split fibre over certain codimension one point is not sufficient to guarantee that $\CN_{\operatorname{loc},X}(f;B)=o(B(\log B)^{r-1})$.
+\begin{remark} In general the existence of a non-split fibre over codimension one points is not sufficient to guarantee that $\CN_{\operatorname{loc}}(f;B)=o(B(\log B)^{r-1})$.
 See \cite[Example 5.9]{Loughran-Smeets} for an example studied by Colliot-Thélène, in which all fibres are everywhere locally soluble and pseudo-split, but two of them are non-split.
-This example fits into the situation of Theorem \ref{thm:ratptsfibration} (2b).} Theorem \ref{thm:ratptsfibration} (2b) also confirms a conjecture of Loughran \cite[Conjecture 1.7]{Loughran}.
-All these are in accordance with the general philosophy that, the set $f(Y(\RA_\BQ))\subset X(\RA_\BQ)$ ``having Tamagawa measure zero or not'', or equivalently whether a positive proportion of fibres are everywhere locally soluble, depends crucially on the splitting behaviour of fibres over codimension one points of the fibration.
-We remark that the error term of \eqref{eq:everylocdensity} and also the one of the convergence in Principle \ref{prin:purity} can all be made explicit.
-See Remark \ref{rmk:effectivity}.
+This example fits into the situation of Theorem \ref{thm:ratptsfibration} (2b). \end{remark}